 Gluons hold quarks tightly together.
-They are the glue that form protons and neutrons–the nuclei of atoms.
+They are the glue forming protons and neutrons—the nuclei of atoms.
 No gluons = no matter.

 We finish our presentation on elementary particles, the smallest of small, the minutest of minute, the most miniscule of miniscule.
 We will now examine the composition of a proton.
 Remember our proton diagram, with the three quarks held together by gluons?

 It is an outdated and obsolete model.
 It was a stepping-stone to better knowledge until an experiment using a famous nuclear linear accelerator, aptly named BLAST (Bates Large Acceptance Spectrometer Toroid), advanced our knowledge.

 Galacti takes us to the site of that experiment, the Massachusetts Institute of Technology (MIT), and shows us a single proton being bombarded with electrons to blow apart literally the three quarks by shattering the gluon “strong force” wavy lines.